awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-behavior-vod.md

 Videocontent.ts
 ```

-The preceding declaration results in an output like the following:
+The preceding declaration results in an output like the following\.

 ```
 Ad 1